 Energy balance is a first principle of the human metabolism, and simply can’t be circumvented or ignored.

-You now know that you can lose weight by consistently feeding your body fewer calories than it burns.
+You now know that you can lose weight by consistently feeding your body fewer calories than it burns over time.

 In other words, the aim should be improving your body composition, not losing some arbitrary amount of weight.